 This is a cat that we found hanging around a local office park that we walked through regularly.
 We were familiar with all of the local kitties.
-Tommy, as we called this Orange boy, looked normal when we first saw him, but then he disappeared for a couple of months, and when we saw him again, this is what he looked like!
-Such terrible condition.
-He always acted semi-feral, never letting us touch him.
+Tommy, as we called this orange boy, looked normal when we first saw him, but then he disappeared for a couple of months.
+When we saw him again, this is what he looked like!
+He was in much worse condition.
+He had always acted semi-feral, and had never let me touch him.
 But after seeing him in this condition, I knew I had to do something.
-I had seen mange before so knew that's what was wrong with Tommy.
-And to be honest, he looked scary!
-He looked 'diseased,' which I guess is exactly what he was, not at ease.
+I had seen mange before, so I knew that was what was wrong with Tommy.
+He looked diseased and a little scary, as cats with mange often do.

-In short, tiny parasites called mites are the cause, mange is the symptom, or the result of the mites infestation.
+In short, tiny parasites called mites are the cause, while mange is the symptom/result of the mites' infestation.

 Tommy had all the tell-tale signs of mange.
-Ridges on his head, caused by the skin thickening, scabs caused from him scratching (mange itches like crazy) along with patches of missing fur.
-And Tommy's mange was so bad that his eyes were mostly swollen shut, which is probably why he had lost so much weight.
-Tommy stopped eating with the other kitties and was wandering off on his own.
-I was afraid that he might be trying to find a place to be alone and die.
+Ridges on his head (caused by the skin thickening), scabs caused from him scratching (mange itches like crazy), and patches of missing fur.
+Tommy's mange was so bad that his eyes were mostly swollen shut, which is probably why he had lost so much weight.
+Tommy may have stopped eating with the other kitties and begun wandering off on his own.
+I was afraid that he might have been trying to find a place to be alone and die.

-I got a sedative from my vet, and mixed it in some soft cat food.
-I got Tommy to eat the food, and once he was feeling really relaxed, I nabbed him and put him in a carrier and took him to my vet.
-The vet gave him a shot, an anti-biotic for the infection.
-And then I treated him with Revolution to kill the mites.
+I got a sedative from my vet and mixed it in some soft cat food.
+I enticed Tommy to eat the food, waited for him to relax, then nabbed him and put him in a carrier to bring to the vet.
+The vet gave him an antibiotic shot for the infection.
+Next, I treated him with Revolution to kill the mites.

-You'll find more in depth articles online about the various kinds of mange, but the treatment ends up being the same.
-Just be careful because there is one type of mange that is contagious to humans.
-But, it generally can't survive in a human host for more that a few weeks.
+You'll find more in-depth articles online about the various kinds of mange, but the treatment ends up being the same.
+Do be careful, because there is one type of mange that is contagious to humans.
+Generally, however, it can't survive in a human host for more than a few weeks.

 Starting to Heal

-In this photo, Tommy still looks bad, but you can see his nose has started to heal, and his left eye is starting to open, barely.
-Which means the infection and swelling had started to go down.
+In this photo, Tommy still looks bad, but you can see his nose has started to heal, and his left eye has begun to open, indicating reduced swelling due to the treatment of the infection.

 Ridges on Head